-- (a) U.S. and international equities and commingled funds are comprised of ten funds.
-The U.S. commingled funds include an S&P 500 ex-tobacco index fund, and one actively managed U.S. equity long/short fund.
-The value of the S&P 500 ex-tobacco index fund is based on published fair market valuations.
-The other fund is a domestic equity fund which is a feeder fund and is valued at its percentage of ownership in the master fund.
-The eight International commingled funds are comprised of five global common stock funds, two emerging market funds, and one fund that concentrates on real estate.
-These underlying assets of all these funds are marketable equity securities. - (b) Marketable alternative equities include diversifier and long/short hedge funds, opportunistic global long-only funds, and energy and commodities funds.
-Diversifier hedge funds include macro, event arbitrage, distressed securities, and strategies that seek to diversify risk and reduce portfolio volatility.
-Managers of these funds have significant discretion to allocate resources among several strategies including event arbitrage, convertible bond arbitrage, special situations, secondaries, and distressed securities.
-Managers may have the flexibility to use limited leverage and to implement strategies on a U.S. or global basis.
-Long/short hedge fund managers have the flexibility to trade securities both long and short, to use limited leverage and to invest in either U.S. or global markets.

-The Foundation uses a "fund of funds" approach to investing in hedge funds.
-The fair value of investments in both diversifier and long/short hedge funds have been estimated based on the NAV of the underlying hedge funds as reported to the "fund of funds" administrator.

-(c) Non-marketable investments include real estate/natural resources funds, private equity funds, and venture capital funds.
-Real estate/natural resources funds include investments in global private real estate and natural resources funds.
-Real estate investments include U.S. and global commercial and residential investments in land and rental property.
-Global natural resources investments include timber, farmland, and energy investments such as oil and natural gas exploration and production, and mineral and wind royalty interests.
-Private equity funds include investments in funds of funds, which invest in limited partnerships, which in turn invest in U.S. and global privately held companies in such industries as consumer goods, electronics, communications, health care and medical devices.
-Venture capital funds include investments in funds of funds, which invest primarily in limited partnerships, which in turn invest in primarily U.S. based new companies, often focusing on technological innovation.

-The fair value of non-marketable investments is estimated using the NAV of the Foundation's ownership interest in the fund of funds capital.
-These investments can never be redeemed.
-Instead, distributions are received from liquidation of the underlying assets of the fund of funds.
-The Foundation may sell its interests in non-marketable fund of funds in a secondary market, but as of December 31, 2021, it had no plans to sell any non-marketable investments before they were liquidated.
-Since December 31, 2021, the Foundation has not funded any new capital calls on non-marketable investments.

-(d) The fixed income funds are composed of two securities that invest in domestic investment grade bonds, high yield debt, bank loans, and domestic and foreign debt securities.
-The fair value of the fund is estimated using the NAV of the Foundation's ownership interest in the trust.

-(e) Liquidity of certain investments vary based on various factors and may include "gates," "holdbacks" and "side pockets" imposed by the manager of the funds, as well as redemption fees which may also apply.
+- (a) U.S equities and international commingled funds are comprised of fourteen funds.
+U.S. equities and commingled funds are comprised of two funds, a S&P 500 ex-tobacco index fund and one actively managed U.S. equity long/short fund.
+The underlying assets of the funds are marketable equity securities.
+Current investments of international commingled funds are composed of twelve funds.
+Those securities are comprised of four global common stock funds, three non-U.S. common stock funds, two emerging market funds, one international real estate commingled fund, and two infrastructure funds. - (b) Marketable alternative funds are comprised of three funds.
+It includes two hedge funds and one diversifier.
+One hedge fund is in the process of liquidating.
+The other hedge fund has flexibility to trade securities both long and short, to use limited leverage and to invest in either U.S. or global markets.
+Diversifier fund has discretion to utilize resources among multiple strategies to diversify risk and reduce portfolio volatility. - The Foundation uses a fund of funds approach to invest in the securities.
+The fair value of investments has been estimated based on the NAV of the underlying funds as reported to the fund administrators. - (c) Non-marketable investments are comprised of sixty-nine funds.
+Eighteen real estate and natural resource funds composed of one oil and gas interest, nine natural resources funds, and eight real estate funds.
+Thirty-two private equity funds comprised of five distressed securities, one opportunity credit fund, one private debt fund, twenty funds of funds, and five secondary funds.
+There are nineteen venture capital funds with fourteen venture capital funds and five direct investments in early venture startups. - All funds, except for one fund, is considered illiquid.
+Instead, distributions are received from liquidation of the underlying assets of the funds.
+The Foundation may sell its interests in non-marketable funds in a secondary market, but as of December 31, 2023, it had no plans to sell any such investments before liquidation. - (d) Fixed income investments are comprised of four securities.
+There are three core investment funds and one multi-asset credit security.
+These securities invest in domestic investment grade bonds, high yield debt, bank loans, and domestic and foreign debt securities.
+The fair value of the fund estimated using the NAV of the Foundation's ownership interest in the funds. - (e) Liquidity of certain investments vary based on various factors and may include "gates," "holdbacks" and "side pockets" imposed by the manager of the funds, as well as redemption fees which may also apply.
 These investments may provide the manager with the ability to suspend or postpone redemption (a "gate") or 'holdback" from the payment of redemption proceeds a portion of the redemption (e.g. 10 percent) until the annual audited financial statements are distributed.
 A side pocket is a type of account utilized by hedge fund managers to differentiate illiquid, hard to value assets from liquid assets.